-46. Instability of economic policies and the political situation in India could adversely affect the fortunes of the industry.
+50. Instability of economic policies and the political situation in India could adversely affect the fortunes of the industry.

 There is no assurance that the liberalisation policies of the government will continue in the future.
 Protests against privatisation could slow down the pace of liberalisation and deregulation.
 The Government of India plays an important role by regulating the policies and regulations that govern the private sector.
 The current economic policies of the government may change at a later date.
 The pace of economic liberalisation could change and specific laws and policies affecting the industry and other policies affecting investments in our Company's business could change as well.
 A significant change in India's economic liberalisation and deregulation policies could disrupt business and economic conditions in India and thereby affect our Company's business.
 Unstable domestic as well as international political environment could impact the economic performance in the short term as well as the long term.
 The Government of India has pursued the economic liberalisation policies including relaxing restrictions on the private sector over the past several years.
-The present Government has also announced polices and taken initiatives that support continued economic liberalisation.
-The Government has traditionally exercised and continues to exercise a significant influence over many aspects of the Indian economy.
+The present Government has traditionally exercised and continues to exercise a significant influence over many aspects of the Indian economy.
 Our Company's business may be affected not only by changes in interest rates, changes in Government policy, taxation, social and civil unrest but also by other political, economic or other developments in or affecting India.

-47. Trading of the NCDs may be limited by temporary exchange closures, broker defaults, settlement delays, strikes by brokerage firm employees and disputes.
+51. Trading of the NCDs may be limited by temporary exchange closures, broker defaults, settlement delays, strikes by brokerage firm employees and disputes.